couchbase/kv_engine/docs/BinaryProtocol.md

 | 0x00cc | (Subdoc) Specified key was successfully found, but one or more path operations failed.
 Examine the individual lookup_result (MULTI_LOOKUP) / mutation_result (MULTI_MUTATION) structures for details. |
 | 0x00cd | (Subdoc) Operation completed successfully on a deleted document |

+In addition to the above defined status codes, the range 0xff00 - 0xffff is reserved for end-user applications (e.g. proxies).
+Couchbase itself will not return them.

 A well written client should provide logic to gracefully recover from unknown error codes being returned.
 The status code falls into two main